 Since the case of Miranda v.
-Arizona, the police have been required to read the Miranda Rights—or to “Mirandize”—a criminal suspect anytime they engage in substantive questioning about the commission of a crime.
+Arizona, the police have been required to read the Miranda Rights, give the Miranda Warning—or to “Mirandize”—a criminal suspect anytime they engage in substantive questioning about the commission of a crime.

 The first of the Miranda Rights, and the subject of this post, is the right to remain silent.

 Under our Constitution, “No person… shall be compelled in any criminal case to be a witness against himself.”
 Fifth Am.
 This is the root of the right to remain silent.
-You do not have to do the police’s work for them.
+You do not have to respond when you are being questioned by the police.
 You have the right to make the state prove its case against you, and you do not have to cooperate in its compiling of evidence against you.